ZanClifton/squeeze-the-day-juice-bar/README.md

-# Juicy Juice Bar - The Server
+# Squeeze The Day Juice Bar - The Server

 This was my first ever tech test.
 I didn't progress because I made some not-insignificant mistakes, but I have decided to work on the repo and develop it in a different direction to help me learn some new things!